-Every teacher will come down with an illness during some time in their careers and will take time off school to recover.
+Every teacher will take sick leave during some time in their careers.
 It’s important to know what your employment rights are and the correct procedures to follow to ensure you can return to work in a healthy condition.

-You will want to read and clarify your school’s policy relating to sickness absence so you know the right procedures to follow.
+You will want to read and clarify your school’s policy relating to sick leave so you know the right procedures to follow.
 In this article, we outline the different steps you should take, what to expect at sickness absence meetings and outline how you can manage a long-term absence.

 If you know you are too unwell to attend school you should telephone in as early as possible on the first day of absence so that arrangements can be made.
 You should explain the nature of your illness and the estimated period of absence if known.

 If you cannot contact the school yourself because you are too ill, you can ask someone else to phone on your behalf.
 If you do not make contact, it may be noted as an unauthorised absence, which could lead to disciplinary action.
 Edapt has published another article which outlines the disciplinary process in schools.

 What should I do between day one to four?

 You should continue phoning your point of contact in school each morning to inform them you will not be able to return to work.
 If you are feeling better, you will want to let your school know when you are likely to return.

 In the majority of cases, you will be required to attend a return to work meeting on your first day back to check you are well enough to work.
 Again, you will want to check the details outlined in your school’s sickness absence policy.